 When you compile or run your code, the list of dependencies is used to form the classpath for the compiler or JVM.
 (Native Library Locations, if any, are added to

 Scope.
-This setting lets you control the classpath separately for your sources and test sources, and for the build and the run phases.
+This setting lets you control the classpath separately for your Configuring projects and test sources, and for the build and the run phases.
 (The classpath may be different when 1) your sources are compiled 2) your test sources are compiled 3) your compiled sources are run 4) your tests are run.
 The Scope option defines the classpaths in which the dependency is to be included.)

 Select the necessary option from the list: